What is collaboration governance?

 Microsoft 365 Groups includes a variety of governance controls, including an expiration policy, naming conventions, and a blocked words policy, to help you manage groups in your organization.
 Because groups control membership and access to this suite of resources, managing groups is a key part of governing collaboration in Microsoft 365.

-Define a collaboration strategy for your organization
+Define collaboration governance best practices for your organization

 There are multiple places to collaborate and have conversations within Microsoft 365.
 Understanding where users can start conversations can help you define a strategy for communication.